-The following 15 VISION 2050 Guiding Statements that make up Guiding the Vision express a preliminary vision for land use and transportation in the Region based on the key values and priorities expressed through the visioning activities described above.
-These statements are intended to serve as a guide for how the Region should move forward and for developing sketch-level future land use and transportation scenarios.
+The following 15 VISION 2050 Guiding Statements express a preliminary vision for land use and transportation in the Region based on the key values and priorities expressed through the visioning activities described above.
+These statements served as a guide for how the Region should move forward and for developing conceptual future land use and transportation scenarios.
 An overriding consideration for all of the Guiding Statements is that the benefits and impacts of investments in the Region's land and transportation system should be shared fairly and equitably among all groups of people in the Region.
 The best way to ensure that the benefits and impacts are shared in such a manner is to increase racial and economic integration throughout the Region.
 No priority is implied by the order of the Guiding Statements.